M11158002/moil-renesas/docs/gstreamer/platform/ubuntu/moil-gstreamer/build.md

 ---
 # 3.2.1 Build

+This section will guide you on how to build the MOIL GStreamer Plugin on Ubuntu.

 1. Get and Set up the moildev library
 2. Clone gst-plugins-bad repository
 3. Build MOIL GStreamer Plugin